Kyle Grainger is the weekend meteorologist and files reports from Sevier County weekdays on WVLT News.

 Kyle grew up in coastal South Carolina, where his passion for weather began at a young age.
 The local weather man spoke to his school in the 4th grade, from there he knew television was the career for him.
 Along the coast he lived through multiple hurricanes which helped fueled his drive for the business.
 He wanted to be the reporter standing on the beach warning everyone to be safe.

 As a kid Kyle had his own studio and anchor desk in the corner of his bedroom.
 He did his first weather on TV at the age of 10.
 That same station gave Kyle his on air career start in Myrtle Beach as a reporter.

 Since 2002 Kyle has held almost every job in the newsroom from producing, assignment desk, anchoring and reporting.

-Kyle is also a certified storm spotter through the National Weather Service and plans to study Meteorology at Mississippi State University in 2016.
+Kyle is also a certified storm spotter through the National Weather Service and graduated from the meteorology program at Mississippi State University in 2019.